• Skip to primary navigation

 Instructions

-• In a bowl, add the milk and vinegar together.
-Let the milk sour for about 5 minutes while preparing the other ingredients.
+• Mix the wet ingredients: In a bowl, add the milk and vinegar together.
+Let the milk sour for about 5 minutes.
+Add the melted butter, egg, and lemon zest to the soured milk.
+Mix well with a whisk.

 • Add the dry ingredients to the wet ingredients.
 Whisk everything together.